mattermost/logr/README.md

 2. Logr provides custom filters which provide more flexibility than Trace, Debug, Info... levels.
 If you need to temporarily increase verbosity of logging while tracking down a problem you can avoid the fire-hose that typically comes from Debug or Trace by using custom filters.

-**Logr is currently in alpha.
-Feel free to try it, provide feedback, and report issues while we drive toward release.**

 ## Concepts

 <!-- markdownlint-disable MD033 -->